 - To bake: Preheat the oven to 375°F. Spray a 10 inch quiche or tart pan with cooking spray.
 Check the thickness of the gravy.
 The gravy should be thickened to the consistency of thin pudding.
-If not, dissolve 1 Tbsp additional flour with cold water and add to thicken.
+If not, dissolve 1 tablespoon additional flour with cold water and add to thicken.
 Pour into baking dish.

 - Cover the top with the pie crust.
 Crimp the edges and cut an "x" in the middle to vent.

 - Brush with the beaten egg.
 Bake for 20-25 minutes until the crust is golden.

 - Allow the pie to stand for 10 minutes before serving.